-A better digital customer experience makes it easier for your customers to do business with you.
+A great digital customer experience strategy makes it easier for your customers to do business with you.
 Smoother digital experiences reduce the chances of customers leaving your website or switching over to a competitor.

 Automation and live chat work together to allow you to scale up your customer support and engagements in a far more cost efficient way.

 With chatbots, you can answer about 80% of your customer queries immediately, without any delay.

 And with live chat, your agents can handle multiple customer conversations, simultaneously.
 It permits you to speed up your customer service without having to hire more agents.

 A digital customer experience strategy is an overarching plan that includes all the elements of your digital customer experience.
 To frame a digital customer experience strategy, your brand would need to look at its entire digital customer journey, all their digital touchpoints, the interactions that customers have over these touchpoints, and how your digital experience fits into your entire customer experience as a whole.